What you can recycle

 - In addition to permanent programs to recycle 23L, totes & drums and bags & large tote bag, and unwanted pesticides and old livestock/equine medications (on a rotating schedule), recycling opportunities for MB growers include:

 - A permanent, legislated program to recycle baling twine and grain bags that came into effect in May 2021.
-Businesses that supply these items in MB have obligations under the Packaging and Printed Paper Stewardship Regulation.

 FAQs